What is Net Capital Spending?

 - Depreciation: “Depreciation” is the Capex as recognized in the current period, which can be found on the cash flow statement (CFS) or in the footnotes and supplementary sections if consolidated with amortization expense.

-The reliance on capital spending, or “capital expenditures”, is determined by the industry in which the company operates within (i.e. capital-intensive vs. capital-light).
-Thus, the net capital spending is of more relevance to capital-intensive industries as opposed to service-oriented industries like consulting, where most of the incurred costs in the business model are related to labor.
+The reliance on capital spending, or “capital expenditures”, is determined by the industry in which the company operates (i.e. capital-intensive vs. capital-light).
+Thus, net capital spending is more relevant to capital-intensive industries, as opposed to service-oriented industries like consulting, where most of the incurred costs in the business model are related to labor.

-Companies exhibiting higher growth than their industry peers tend to possess higher net capital spending than those with lower growth.
+Companies with higher growth than their industry peers tend to have higher net capital spending than those with lower growth.

-However, a company with a disproportionate amount capital expenditures relative to its competitors is not necessarily a positive sign.
-In fact, the company might be trailing behind the rest of the industry in terms of growth and thus be attempting to catch up by spending a significant sum of capital on purchasing fixed assets.
+However, a company with disproportionate capital expenditures relative to its competitors is not necessarily a positive sign.
+In fact, the company might be trailing behind the rest of the industry in terms of growth and thus attempting to catch up by spending significant capital on purchasing fixed assets.

-Net Capital Spending in Capital Budgeting: Project Decisions
+How to Analyze Net Capital Spending in Capital Budgeting?

-Thus far, we’ve discussed net capital spending in terms of tracking the trend in capital expenditures and depreciation as part of analyzing a company’s current (and future) growth profile.
+Thus far, we’ve discussed net capital spending in terms of tracking the trend in capital expenditures and depreciation in analyzing a company’s current (and future) growth profile.

 It is important to note, however, that the term “net capital spending” can also refer to the sum of the initial investment and the after-tax salvage value, which is more commonly used for capital budgeting (i.e. decision-making around which potential projects to pursue).